maarten-pennings/6502/5decoder/README.md

 The important part to note here has a blue box labeled "address decoding".
 We see that every address line splits in two, one being high when the address lines is 0 and one being high when the address line is 1.
-Each location has an AND port that selects the a unique address pattern from 000 to 111.
+Each location has an AND port that selects a unique address pattern from 000 to 111.
 The locations are labeled with these patterns.

 Note the design pattern: address lines, inverters and multi input AND gates to activate locations.
 That implements address decoding.